The loss of tracking data and its impact on the ad industry

 Collectively, these “self-imposed” changes make ad targeting much more difficult, expensive, and less effective.
 Platforms that rely heavily on third-party cookies and cross-site tracking—think of Facebook, X (formerly Twitter), Instagram, Google, and others—are slowly losing their data supply.

 Note that Apple can make such drastic changes because, in the end, it’s a hardware company.
-It makes money through the sale of devices like iPhones and macOS computers, not ad sales.
+It makes money through the sale of devices like iPhones and Mac computers, not ad sales.
 For other tech companies, the data policy changes are often mere lip service to regulators, or designed to give one company an advantage over competitors, or to appear more marketable as “private.”
 They’re bare minimum changes, rather than a good-faith effort to nurture a privacy-first Web.

 Add it all up, and you’re looking at the beginning of the end for the Internet’s old economic model…and many Big Tech companies as we know them.